parkerhdavis/Seria/README.md

 ## Inspiration

-Juniper was inspired by tools like [Obsidian](https://obsidian.md/) that demonstrate what's possible with local-first experiences built on top of simple, portable file formats.
-Just as Obsidian provides a powerful editing environment while keeping notes as plain markdown files, Juniper provides rich writing views while keeping your data as plain CSV files.
+Seria was inspired by tools like [Obsidian](https://obsidian.md/) that demonstrate what's possible with local-first experiences built on top of simple, portable file formats.
+Just as Obsidian provides a powerful editing environment while keeping notes as plain markdown files, Seria provides rich writing views while keeping your data as plain CSV files.

 ---